Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Check Plutus Flow for divergence β Price making higher highs while OBV making lower highs = bearish divergence at resistance

-- Level + divergence = high-probability reversal β Structural resistance + money flow weakness = strong short setup
+- Level + divergence = high-confluence reversal zone β Structural resistance + money flow weakness = bearish confluence

 - Expected outcome: Divergence at key levels filters for highest-probability reversals